shivaneej/Analyzer-New/README.md

 - subject toppers
 - percentage of students passed

+Developed using :
-- Developed using HTML, CSS, JavaScript, PHP, MySql
+- HTML, CSS, JavaScript
+- PHP
+- MySql
 - [Google Charts API](https://developers.google.com/chart/) was used to display the charts